Food Security Risk Due to Climatic Extremes and Other Factors

 Overview, potential impact and recommendation

-After identifying the countries and regions at risk, the report examines each country in more detail, gives an overview of the risks, describes the potential impact, and then provides recommendations for early actions to prevent the worst from happening.
+After identifying the countries and regions at risk, the report examines each country in more detail, gives an overview of the dangers, describes the potential impact, and then provides recommendations for early actions to prevent the worst from happening.

 Recommended early actions for Zimbabwe include distributing fast-maturing vegetable seeds and providing stronger and better storage equipment to prevent further post-harvest losses.